 SECURITIES PURCHASE AGREEMENT

-THIS SECURITIES PURCHASE AGREEMENT (the “Agreement”) is entered into as of this 20th day of April, 2017 (the “Effective Date”) by and between the parties on the signature page to this Agreement (each, a “Purchaser”), and Cocrystal Pharma, Inc., a Delaware corporation (“COCP”) (collectively, the Purchaser and COCP are the “Parties”).
+THIS SECURITIES PURCHASE AGREEMENT (the “Agreement”) entered into as of this 4th day of April, 2023 (the “Effective Date”) by and between the parties on the signature page to this Agreement (each, a “Purchaser”), and Cocrystal Pharma, Inc., a Delaware corporation (“COCP”) (collectively, the Purchasers and COCP are the “Parties”).

-WHEREAS, this Agreement contemplates a transaction in which the Purchaser will purchase from COCP, and COCP will sell to the Purchaser, up to $3 million of COCP common stock on the terms contained below;
+WHEREAS, this Agreement contemplates a transaction in which the Purchasers will purchase from COCP, and COCP will sell to the Purchasers $4 million of COCP common stock on the terms contained below;

 NOW, THEREFORE, in consideration of the mutual promises contained herein, and for good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the Parties hereto agree as follows:

 1. Sale and Purchase.
-COCP agrees to sell and the Purchaser agrees to purchase a number of shares of COCP common stock (the “Shares”) as calculated on the signature page to this Agreement at a price per share equal to a 10% discount from the average closing price of the Shares on the OTC Markets for the 10 trading days ending March 29, 2017 or $0.24 per Share.
+COCP agrees to sell and each Purchaser agrees to invest $2 million and purchase a number of shares of COCP common stock (the “Shares”) at a price per share equal to the greater of the (i) Nasdaq Consolidated Bid Price as specified below or (ii) the Nasdaq Minimum Price which is the lower of (x) the closing price on the date of this agreement or (y) the average of the closing price for the past five trading days.
+The Nasdaq Consolidated Bid Price shall be determined as of the trading date this Agreement is executed by the Parties if executed after 4:00 Eastern Time or otherwise it shall be determined on the prior trading day.
 All funds shall be wired to COCP within three business days in accordance with Exhibit A.

 2.1 Organization.
 COCP is a corporation duly organized, validly existing, and in good standing under the laws of the State of Delaware and is duly authorized to conduct business as currently conducted.